Linux

 Final Words

-If you're new to Linux, don't be afraid to experiment.
-Ideally, install the system in VirtualBox and create a backup of the virtual disk.
-If you manage to mess up the system, simply restore the backup and continue working.
+If you’re new to Linux, don’t be afraid to experiment.
+Ideally, use a VirtualBox VM and create a snapshot/backup.
+If you break the system, restore the snapshot and continue working.